-114. The TPE assesses the data and calculations of GHG emission reductions achieved by/resulting from the project by the application of the selected approved methodology.
+113. The TPE assesses the data and calculations of GHG emission reductions achieved by/resulting from the project by the application of the selected approved methodology.

-115. The TPE determines whether:
+114. The TPE determines whether:

 - (a) The corresponding Monitoring Report Sheet of the applied methodology has been used; - (b) A complete set of data for the specified monitoring period is available.
-If partial data are unavailable, the TPE either gives negative verification opinion for that time period during which the data are unavailable in the monitoring period or seeks guidance from the Joint Committee; - (c) Information provided in the monitoring report has been checked with sources such as plant logbooks, inventories, purchase records, laboratory analysis; - (d) Any assumptions used in emission calculations have been justified; - (e) Appropriate emission factors, default values, and other reference values have been correctly applied.
+If partial data are unavailable, the TPE either gives negative verification opinion for that time period during which the data are unavailable in the monitoring period or seeks guidance from the Joint Committee; - (c) Information provided in the monitoring report has been checked with sources such as statistics, inventories, purchase records, surveys, records of measured value; - (d) Any assumptions used in emission calculations have been justified; - (e) Appropriate parameters including emission factors, default values, and other reference values have been correctly applied.